The Mother of All Paellas

 - Green beans (Bajoca), five to ten per person.
 The ideal ones are flat and do not have those annoying "threads."
 They are not as available as round-shaped green beans in the US, and those will work well, so don't bother shopping around too much.

 - Tomato.
-Use half tomato for every four people approx. Don't abuse it or the paella will come out acid.
+Use half tomato for every four people approx. Don't abuse it or the paella will come out acidic.

-- Sweet paprika (pimentón dulce).
+- Sweet paprika (Pimentón dulce).
 I believe this is not the exact ingredient, for the scent of the originial is somewhat different.
-Make sure that it is not hot paprika.
+Make sure that it is not hot or smoked paprika.

 - Saffron.
 If you can afford it, it is said to be the key ingredient!
 If you can't, you should substitute with turmeric to still get the yellow color on the rice.